 Women's Sitting Team Assistant Coach

-Goodall has also coached volleyball for more than 20 years.
-She led the girls team at John F. Kennedy High School (Cedar Rapids, Iowa), the largest class 5A program in the state.
-Under her tutelage, the Cougars amassed a 477-273-9 record and six state tournament appearances, including three semifinal berths during the span of 2008 to 2011.
+Prior to her work with the U.S. team, Goodall was the head girls volleyball coach for her alma mater, John F. Kennedy High School (Cedar Rapids, Iowa) for two decades (1999-2019).
+Under her leadership, the Cougars amassed a 477-273-9 record and six state tournament appearances, including three semifinal berths during from 2008-2011.

-Concurrently, Goodall served as director of membership development for the Iowa Region from March 2007 to January 2018.
+Concurrently, Goodall served as director of membership development for the Iowa Region of USA Volleyball from March 2007 to January 2018.
 She was the region’s beach programming director, beach high performance coordinator, social media coordinator, outreach programing director, education director and SafeSport lead.

-Goodall is a USA Volleyball Coaching Accreditation Program (CAP) Level III coach.
+Goodall is a USA Volleyball Coaching Accreditation Program (CAP) Level IV coach.
 She also is a CAP cadre and Master IMPACT CAP instructor.
-She has held other leadership roles within USA Volleyball including its Paralympic Commission, Sport Development Commission, SafeSport Committee, Education Committee and Administrative Council.
+She has held other leadership roles within USA Volleyball including a seat on the Paralympic Commission, Sport Development Commission, SafeSport Committee, Education Committee and Administrative Council.
+She has served on the USAV Morale, Engagement, Retention, and Recruitment (MERR) Committee and currently is an active member of the Staff Diversity, Equity, and Inclusion (DEI) committee.
 Goodall has also served terms as chair of both the USA Volleyball Beach Assembly Administrative Council and the USA Volleyball Beach Assembly Member Organization.

 For her efforts, Goodall has received USA Volleyball Meritorious Service awards, and in May 2020 she was inducted to the USA Volleyball Hall of Fame and honored with the George J. Fisher Leader in Volleyball award for her contributions to the sport.